lastjuror0/Data-Analyst-Portfolio/coursework-purdue-analytics/projects/sql/air-cargo-analysis/README.md

 You, as a DBA expert, need to focus on identifying the regular customers to provide offers, analyze the busiest route which helps to increase the number of aircraft required and prepare an analysis to determine the ticket sales details.
 This will ensure that the company improves its operability and becomes more customer-centric and a favorable choice for air travel.

+---

 ## Dataset description:

+### Customer

-Customer: Contains the information of customers
+Contains the information of customers

 - `customer_id` – ID of the customer
 - `first_name` – First name of the customer